orggue/adidas-zaragoza/kubernetes-essentials/04_services.md

   selector:
     app: hello-node
 ```

-type: NodePort is needed as we don't have a integrated loadbalancer like at GKE/AWS and we assign a static high-port for having consistency in this doc.
-If not statically set, a random port between 30000-32000 will be allocated.
+Setting nodePort is optional.
+If not set, a random high port is assigned.

 ----

 Create the hello-node service using kubectl: